mortonne/psifr/docs/guide/order.rst

 In other cases, you may want to focus an analysis on a subset of transitions based on some criteria.
-For example, if a list contains items from different categories, it is a good idea to take this into account when measuring temporal clustering using a lag-CRP analysis.
+For example, if a list contains items from different categories, it is a good idea to take this into account when measuring temporal clustering using a lag-CRP analysis :cite:p:`Polyn:2011,Morton:2017`.
 One approach is to separately analyze within- and across-category transitions.